-France is one of the best European countries for winter and spring holidays.
+France is one of the best European countries for the winter and spring holidays.
 Unlike other destinations, there is always something to keep the entire family occupied.
 You just have to perform some research and make sure you plan your itinerary ahead of time.
 Flights aren’t usually too expensive, and you can get some excellent hotel deals if you shop around.
 So, France could be the perfect location to unwind and reduce your stress levels.
 Today, we’re going to highlight just some of the activities that you might enjoy during your stay.
 Of course, you are the one best placed to identify things your family will like.
 We’re just trying to give you some ideas.

 Take a selfie at the Eiffel Tower

 The Eiffel Tower is perhaps the most iconic feature of the Paris landscape.
 You can see it from miles around, and most people choose to take some photos when they visit.
 You can pay a small fee to travel to the top of the tower and get a fantastic view of the city.
 However, most people take their family selfies with their feet firmly on the ground.
-In the local area, you will find many restaurants sells delicious authentic cuisine.
+In the local area, you will find many restaurants that sell delicious authentic cuisine.
 So, make sure you allocate some time to see one of the world’s most famous landmarks.
-There’s also lots of opportunities to learn about the history of the structure.
+There are also lots of opportunities to learn about the history of the structure.

 Book a skiing trip

-Whether you hire a luxury chalet in Morzine or book an excursion, skiing is essential when you visit France.
+Whether you rent a luxury chalet in Morzine or book an excursion, skiing is essential when you visit France.
 The country has some of the best slopes in the world, and you don’t need experience.
 There are plenty of instructors available who can give lessons if you feel that’s appropriate.
 Even so, most people just hire some equipment and make their way to the chairlift.
 Just ensure you research different locations and make your booking before leaving home.
 The last thing you want is to discover the slopes are full, and you have to cancel your plans.
 Snowboarding is also an option, as are many different winter-related sports.

 View some art at the Musée Rodin